granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(pic\)

-Now curl your fingers slightly, so that they're in a comfortable "C" shape.
-This should require very little tension.
+Now curl your fingers slightly, so that they're resting in a comfortable "C" shape.

 \(picture from the side\)